Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 “Parking lamp” means the lamp used to indicate the presence of a parked vehicle; it may replace the front and rear position lamps;

-“Marker lamp” means the lamp positioned near the outer edge of the overall width and as near as possible to the top of the vehicle for the purpose of clearly indicating the overall width.
+“Marker lamp” means the lamp positioned near the ouedge of the overall width and as near as possible to the top of the vehicle for the purpose of clearly indicating the overall width.
 This signal complements the position lamps for some motor vehicles and trailers by drawing particular attention to their size;

 “Hazard warning signal” means the signal given by the simultaneous functioning of all the direction-indicator lamps;